6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Tooth Extraction Owens Cross Roads AL

-Dr. Elizabeth Duling offers tooth extractions to her patients in Owens Cross Roads AL. Tooth extractions are needed when teeth are severely infected, damaged, or overcrowded.
+Dr. Elizabeth Duling offers tooth extraction treatment to her Owens Cross Roads, AL patients.
+Tooth extractions are needed when teeth are severely infected, damaged, or overcrowded.
 Impacted wisdom teeth may also need to be removed as they cause pain and tooth overcrowding for some patients.

 As a general dentistry treatment, tooth extractions help remove the source of patients’ dental issues and often prevent problems from worsening.
 Patients may feel afraid that extractions are painful.
-However, we use local anesthetic and can also use nitrous oxide and oral conscious sedation.
-We always want our patients to feel comfortable when receiving treatment in our dental office.
+However, we can also use local anesthetics, nitrous oxide, and oral conscious sedation.
+We always want our patients to feel comfortable receiving treatment in our dental office.

 Tooth Extraction in Owens Cross Roads, Alabama